JornKnuit/ReSeeDModelling/Model Input/README.md

 The file SaoPauloPlots_Covariates includes the environmental covariates based on which predictions for sites across Sao Paulo state were made.
-Gape size and seed size data used during network generation is also provided in the "Network Model" folder.
+Gape size and seed size data used during network generation, as well as tree community data, is also provided in the "Network Model" folder.